bytebang/ecolight/README.md

     end
 ````

-Every layer 'lives' in its own ecosystem (docker container) and exchanges data via HTTP Requests.
+Every layer 'lives' in its own (docker) container and exchanges data with the other layers via HTTP Requests.
 The communication is always from bottom to top - which minimizes network issues.
 Beside this the hardware can also be [integrated in the _Home Assistant_](https://www.home-assistant.io/integrations/esphome/) home automation system.

 # license